Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Related works

-A leading method is adversarial (re)training with its many variants \cite{FGSM,Towards_DeepLearning_Resistance,Kurakin2017AdversarialML,tramer2018ensemble,Shaham2018RobustOptimization,Virtual_Adversarial_Training,athalye2018obfuscated,wong2019fast}.
-It trains the network using adversarial examples in addition to the regular data and thus improves its robustness. \citet{carmon2019unlabeled} and \citet{zhai2019adversarially} suggested adding unlabeled data in the adversarial training to improve performance on the clean data, which is deteriorated many times due to the adversarial training. \citet{pang2020boosting} improved adversarial training by using it with hyperspectral embeddings.
+A leading method is adversarial (re)training with its many variants \cite{FGSM,Towards_DeepLearning_Resistance,Kurakin2017AdversarialML,tramer2018ensemble,Shaham2018RobustOptimization,Virtual_Adversarial_Training,wong2019fast}.
+It trains the network using adversarial examples in addition to the regular data and thus improves its robustness.
+It was suggested to add unlabeled data in the adversarial training to improve performance on the clean data \cite{carmon2019unlabeled,zhai2019adversarially}, which is deteriorated many times due to the adversarial training.

 One of the disadvantages of many of the adversarial training methods is that they are computationally demanding.
+To alleviate that, the ``free adversarial training'' approach that is fast and leads to robust networks was suggested \cite{shafahi2019adversarial}.

+Miyato et. al proposed the Virtual Adversarial Training (VAT) \cite{Virtual_Adversarial_Training}.
+They used a regularization term to smooth the output logits distribution of the model within a small environment surrounding the input image.
+Note that it is not adversarial training \textit{per-se} as it does not introduce adversarial images and its regularization does not require labeling, thus making it suitable also for semi-supervised learning.

-To alleviate that, \citet{shafahi2019adversarial} suggested the ``free adversarial training'' approach that is fast and leads to robust networks.
-TRADES adds a regularizaion term to the cross-entropy loss in the training phase to improve robustness inside the $\ell_p$ ball $\mathbb{B}_p(x, \epsilon) = \{x': ||x - x'||_p \leq \epsilon\}$ \cite{TRADES}.
-By adjusting this term one can control the trade-off between the accuracies on the normal and adversarial samples \cite{Stutz_2019_CVPR}. \citet{Chen_2020_CVPR} and \citet{Jiang2020Robust} showed that using robust training in the self-supervised learning regime leads to network robustness also after it is being fine-tuned for the down-stream tasks.
+Zhang et. al proposed TRADES, adding a regularizaion term to the cross-entropy loss in the training phase to improve robustness inside the $\ell_p$ ball $\mathbb{B}_p(x, \epsilon) = \{x': ||x - x'||_p \leq \epsilon\}$ \cite{TRADES}.
+By adjusting this term one can control the trade-off between the accuracies on the normal and adversarial samples \cite{Stutz_2019_CVPR}.
+It was demonstrated that using robust training in the self-supervised learning regime leads to network robustness also after it is being fine-tuned for the down-stream tasks \cite{Chen_2020_CVPR,Jiang2020Robust}.

 Notice that all of the above approaches require changing the DNN training and cannot be used for an already trained network.
-Indeed, one may use feature squeezing techniques that smooth or quantize the DNN input \cite{Xu2018FeatureSD}, but these methods are weaker than TRADES.
+Indeed, one may use feature squeezing techniques that smooth or quantize the DNN input \cite{Xu2018FeatureSD}, but these methods are weaker than TRADES or VAT.

+\textbf{Test-time augmentation (TTA).} Some works used transformations on the input image to yield a robust classifier \cite{Luo2015FoveationbasedMA,Lu2017NONT,Dziugaite2016ASO,Graese2016AssessingTO,Wang2016LearningAD,xie2018mitigating}.
+However, Athalye et. al found that these approaches are susceptible to the EoT attack in white-box settings \cite{Athalye2018SynthesizingRA}, where the distribution of the transformation is considered in the attack loss.
+In a later work, the BPDA attack was demonstrated to circumvent non-differential transformations as well \cite{Athalye2018ObfuscatedGG}.